Prithvi98/SolarSystemSimulation/README.md

 A basic simulation of Solar System using Unity3D and C#.

-A Copy of the WebGL version of the simulation is attached.
+A copy of the WebGL version of the simulation is attached.